a00012025/zk-app-attest/README.md

 ## Technical Stack

-- Raspberry Pi for data collection
+- Raspberry Pi
-- iOS app for data processing and App Attest integration
+- iOS & App Attest
-- Risc Zero zkVM for zero-knowledge proof generation and verification
+- Risc Zero zkVM
-- Ethereum-compatible blockchain for NFT minting and proof verification
+- Ethereum-compatible blockchain
-- Proof verification platform to submit our proof
+- Proof verification stacks like Aligned

 drinKZ represents a collaborative effort to solve the problem of data ownership and trust in IoT devices.
 It combines a product-driven approach to a real-world issue with a cutting-edge technical architecture, showcasing the potential of blockchain technology and zero-knowledge proofs in creating trustworthy systems for sensitive personal data.